There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 magnet spinning in close proximity to a reed switch.
 Whether this would cause

-Needless to say, the combination of LT77 gearbox and VDO instruments on the TVR results in a speedo cable that appears to be incompatible with anything from any car manufacturer in the known universe, let alone anything that would have a split cable!
+Needless to say, the combination of LT77 gearbox and VDO instruments on the TVR results in a speedo cable that appears to be incompatible with anything from any car manufacturer in the known universe, let alone anything that would have a split cable.
 I'd heard about Speedy Cables so I fired off an email to see if they could make me something; the reply was positive enough that I chucked the old cable plus the speed transducer into a Jiffy bag and sent it winging Wales-ward.
 A fortnight later another Jiffy bag returned, containing exactly the right bits to do the job!
 From my recollections of other Wedges I'd seen with the same speedo transducer, it was fitted into the cable in a position that left it in the engine bay.
-I asked Speedy Cables to position it just a few inches from the speedometer end so that it'd remain in the cabin.
+I asked Speedy Cables to position it just a few inches from the speedometer end so that it'd remain in the cabin - hidden behind the dashboard.

 The only slight hiccup was with the knurled nut that secures the upper cable to the rear of the speedo: the nut was too deep and wouldn't pull the cable firmly against the speedo boss.
 A few seconds dressing with the bench grinder easily reduced the depth and the cable nipped up securely.
 Pic shows the cable before doctoring, it's the nut at left end of the short cable that needed work: